belteki/DCO2/README.md

 Ventilation data have been downloaded from Draeger Babylog VN500 neonatal ventilator in csv format with 1Hz (1/sec) sampling rate.

 This code can be run in IPython Notebook.
 Running the code required the following packages:

-*program*
 Python      3.5.2
 numpy       1.11.1
 pandas      0.18.1